mr-rohangupta/java-design-patterns/src/main/java/com/java/designpatterns/creationalpatterns/singletonpattern/readme.md

 **Singleton Pattern**

-**Singleton pattern restricts instantiation of a class ad ensures that only one instance of the class exists in the java virtual machine**
+**Singleton pattern restricts instantiation of a class and ensures that only one instance of the class exists in the java virtual machine**

 **In this example I had created a Singleton class Database which have a private constructor,